What’s the Buzz

 Changes in the smell of your urine if you’re pregnant can be due to hormonal changes, dehydration, and prenatal vitamins.
 Keep in mind that during pregnancy, scents become more intense.

-The kidneys filter blood to remove waste products from the body in urine (pee).
+The kidneys filter blood to remove waste products from the body in the form of urine (pee).
 Human urine is 95% water.
-The remaining 5% is waste products such as urea, ammonia, creatinine, and uric acid, along with excess electrolytes like sodium, potassium, calcium, and chloride.
+The remaining 5% consists of waste products, including urea, ammonia, creatinine, and uric acid, as well as excess electrolytes such as sodium, potassium, calcium, and chloride.

 Normal urine is yellowish in color (it can range from clear to pale yellow).
-Fresh urine is typically odorless but may have a mild smell based on diet.
+Fresh urine is typically odorless, but it may have a mild odor depending on the individual's diet.

 What Can Cause Foul-Smelling Urine?

 Not drinking enough water is a common cause of abnormal urine odor.
 When you’re dehydrated, your body tries to retain as much water as possible, resulting in concentrated urine.
-Consequently, the natural waste product ammonia is less diluted and causes a more intense smell.
+Consequently, the natural waste product ammonia is less diluted, causing a more intense smell.

-Certain foods can make your pee smell bad.
+Certain foods can cause your urine to have an unpleasant odor.
 For example, eating asparagus can give your urine a sulfur-like smell because of a substance called asparagusic acid.
-Other foods that can give your pee a stronger smell, including pee that smells like ammonia or sulfur, include:
+Other foods that can give your pee a more pungent smell, including pee that smells like ammonia or sulfur, include:

 -